tushalien/MP3_down/README.md

 Run mp3_down.py

-Enter the anem of the artist and the script would download the popular songs of the artist in mp3 format.
+Enter the name of the artist and the script would download the popular songs of the artist in mp3 format.

 The script might fail under improper internet connection or if the multiple songs are present with the same name .